Micheldever Village History

 The Baring family, which is mentioned frequently in these notes, came from Bremen, where Franz Baring was a Lutheran pastor.
 His son John came to England and was a clothmaker in Devon.
 It was Francis, son of this man, who bought East Stratton House and founded the banking firm of Baring Brothers.
 He was born in 1740 and although he was deaf all his life, this did not prevent him from being a financial genius.

 There are some fine monuments to the Barings in the chancel, in particular, a group of three based on the theme of the Lord’s Prayer.
-The centerpiece is by John Flaxman, the noted 19th century sculptor and Royal Academician, and was erected in 1806 with a gothic surround designed by George Dance, to commemorate Harriet Baring the wife of Sir Francis, who died in 1804.
-The two side pieces by Sir Joseph Boehm were originally in the chapel at Stratton Park, the family seat, and commemorate Sir Thomas son, also called Thomas, who died in 1873.
+The centrepiece is by John Flaxman, the noted 19th century sculptor and Royal Academician, and was erected in 1806 with a gothic surround designed by George Dance, to commemorate Harriet Baring the wife of Sir Francis, who died in 1804.
+The two side pieces by Sir Joseph Boehm were originally in the chapel at Stratton Park, the family seat, and commemorate Sir Thomas' son, also called Thomas, who died in 1873.

 The Hon.
 Arthur Baring